-Section 102-B-13-2.
+Sec.
+102-B-13-2.
 Federal and State Law.

-The regulations of this Article must be applied within the procedural and regulatory constraints of applicable Federal and State telecommunications statutes.
+The regulations of this article must be applied within the procedural and regulatory constraints of applicable Federal and State telecommunications statutes.

-Section 102-B-13-3.
+Sec.
+102-B-13-3.
 Exclusions.

-The following shall be exempt from this Article:
+The following shall be exempt from this article:

-- (1) Any tower and antenna under 50 feet in total height which is owned and operated by a federally licensed amateur radio operator. - (2) Satellite dish antennas. - (3) Towers and antennas operated by local, State or Federal government for a necessary governmental function.
+- (1) Any tower and antenna under 50 feet in total height which is owned and operated by a federally licensed amateur radio operator. - (2) Satellite dish antennas.

+(3) Towers and antennas operated by local, State or Federal government for a necessary governmental function.

-Section 102-B-13-4.
+Sec.
+102-B-13-4.
 Placement of telecommunications facilities by zoning district.

 - (1) No telecommunications facilities shall be allowed within 1,500 feet of any dwelling within any ES-R, SU-R, TN-R, TN-MX, DT-MX, and G-RL district within the City of Hogansville.
 Subject to this limitation, monopole towers shall be allowed up to and including a height of 50 feet within such districts.
 Antennas shall be allowed, subject to applicable height restriction, within said districts on existing nonresidential structures. - (2) In any CR-MR, CR-MX, or G-B zoning district, telecommunications facilities shall be allowed, except that no tower shall be allowed within 500 feet of any dwelling in a CR-MR and CR-MX zoning district.
 Monopole towers within said district shall be allowed, subject to this limitation, up to a height including 50 feet.
-Antennas shall be allowed, subject to applicable height restriction, within said districts on existing nonresidential structures. - (3) In any DT-MX zoning district, towers shall be allowed subject to the following constraints: - (a) Monopole towers in excess of 50 feet in height shall be allowed only when located a distance of at least 1,500 feet from the nearest dwelling; - (b) Otherwise, monopole towers within said district shall not exceed a height of 50 feet, unless such are designed and intended to accommodate at least two (2) users, in which case said monopole tower shall not exceed a height of 80 feet.

-- (4) In any G-I zoning district, towers of unrestricted height shall be allowed, provided no telecommunications tower shall be allowed within a distance of 1,500 feet of any dwelling. - (5) Any telecommunications towers and antennas in all instances must comply with the airport special zoning district (section 102-B-3-2). - (6) In no district within the City shall an antenna as defined herein extend a distance greater than 20 feet above the structure to which it is attached. - (7) Measurements in this section shall be in a straight line from the base of the telecommunications facility to the nearest portion of the structure, building, dwelling, or other regulated structure.
+Antennas shall be allowed, subject to applicable height restriction, within said districts on existing nonresidential structures. - (3) In any DT-MX zoning district, towers shall be allowed subject to the following constraints: - (a) Monopole towers in excess of 50 feet in height shall be allowed only when located a distance of at least 1,500 feet from the nearest dwelling; - (b) Otherwise, monopole towers within said district shall not exceed a height of 50 feet, unless such are designed and intended to accommodate at least two (2) users, in which case said monopole tower shall not exceed a height of 80 feet. - (4) In any G-I zoning district, towers of unrestricted height shall be allowed, provided no telecommunications tower shall be allowed within a distance of 1,500 feet of any dwelling. - (5) In no district within the City shall an antenna as defined herein extend a distance greater than 20 feet above the structure to which it is attached. - (6) Measurements in this section shall be in a straight line from the base of the telecommunications facility to the nearest portion of the structure, building, dwelling, or other regulated structure.

-Section 102-B-13-5.
+Sec.
+102-B-13-5.
 Preferred and disfavored sites.